pippinbarr/cart263-2021/topics/voices/responsivevoice.md

 #### Description

+> Starts speaking the text in a given voice.

 This tells us **very briefly** what the function does.
-In this case it's just "Starts speaking the text in a given voice."

 #### Parameter list

+> text: String
+> The text to be spoken.
+> voice: String
+> Defaults to “UK English Female”.
+Choose from the available ResponsiveVoices.
+> parameters: Object
+> Used to add optional pitch (range 0 to 2), rate (range 0 to 1.5), volume (range 0 to 1) and callbacks.
+> Pitch, rate and volume may not affect audio on some browser combinations, older versions of Chrome on Windows for example.

 Here we see the parameters listed again, this time with more detail about what each one means.